zigbee-alliance/distributed-compliance-ledger/docs/running-node-terraform-ansible/prerequisites.md

-# DCL Deployment on AWS using Terraform and Ansible (Prerequisites)
+# DCL Deployment on cloud using Terraform and Ansible (Prerequisites)

 ## Environment